AndreMIsidoro/tools/bloodhound/README.md

 ## Usage Bloodhound

+Start bloodhound by doing

+    docker compose -f - up -d

+In the dir with the bloodhound compose file

 Now that we have collected the data go to http://127.0.0.1:8080/ui/administration/file-ingest and upload the zip created by bloodhound-python

 After the status of the ingested data changes to complete go to http://127.0.0.1:8080/ui/explore

 # More Information